Jibacat/react-in-typescript/README.md

 ### 5. Init webpack

-We need webpack to bundle our code.
-Type `npm i -D webpack webpack-cli` to install webpack.
-Webpack can only bundle `.js` file, We need to install `npm i -D ts-loader` to help us bundling `.ts` and `.tsx` files.
+Webpack can help us to bundle our code.
+Type `npm i -D webpack webpack-cli` command to install webpack.
+Webpack can only bundle `.js` file.
+So We need to install `ts-loader`, typing `npm i -D ts-loader` command to get it.
+It can help us bundling `.ts` and `.tsx` files.

-And we need `npm i -D source-map-loader` to add source map in our project that can certain the location of log in terminal.
+Type `npm i -D source-map-loader` command to add source map in our project that can certain the location of log in terminal.

 We should install `npm i -D webpack-dev-server` to help us establish hot-loader rather than refresh the website.

-Then we need give some configurations to webpack, type `touch webpack.config.js`.
-In addition, `plugins: []` is necessay because we need add `HotModuleReplacementPlugin` to it.
+Then we should give some configurations to webpack, type `touch webpack.config.js` command to create configurations file.
+In addition, `plugins: []` is necessay because `HotModuleReplacementPlugin` will be added to it.

 ```
 <!-- webpack.config.js -->